espressif/esp-dl/tools/quantization_tool/quantization_tool_api.md

-# Quantization Toolkit API
+# Quantization Toolkit API [[中文]](./quantization_tool_api_cn.md)

 ## Calibrator Class

 ### Initialization

 ```
-Calibrator(quantization_bit, granularity, calib_method)
+Calibrator(quantization_bit, granularity='per-tensor', calib_method='minmax')
 ```

 **Arguments**
 - **quantization_bit** _(string)_:
-  - 'int8' for fully int8 quantization.
+  - 'int8' for full int8 quantization.
-  - 'int16' for fully int16 quantization.
+  - 'int16' for full int16 quantization.
 - **granularity** _(string)_:
   - If granularity = 'per-tensor'(default), there will be one exponent per entire tensor.
   - If granularity = 'per-channel', there will be one exponent for each channel of a convolution layer.
 - **calib_method** _(string)_:
-  - If calib_method = 'minmax'(default), the threshold is the minimum and maximum values in the calibration dataset.
+  - If calib_method = 'minmax'(default), the threshold is derived from the minimum and maximum values of the layer outputs from calibration dataset.
   - If calib_method = 'entropy', the threshold is derived from Kullback-Leibler divergence (KL divergence).

 ### *check_model* method